entrypoint-lv/DataTableQueryBuilder/README.md

   });
   ```

-  Thise expressions will be added to the LINQ query so that the resulting query will look like this:
+  These expressions will be added to the LINQ query so that the resulting query will look like this:

     ```c#
   return dataContext.Users